Do you hesitate – or refuse – to travel alone? Think it may not be safe? Worried you’ll be bored?

 5W member Cocky volunteered to be my personal tour guide for a day.

-But walking through the city with Cocky, seeing things through the eyes of someone born shortly before the end of World War II, I had almost a visceral reaction that: “it was not in vain”.
+But walking through the city with Cocky, seeing things through the eyes of someone born shortly before the end of World War II, I had almost a visceral reaction that: “it wasn’t in vain”.

 5W Has Enriched My Life